mascarua/mascarua_resume/docs/index.md

 - Lean Certification project, BCA, Boeing
 - Simulator Support Group, BGS, Boeing

+### System Architect

 `February 2011 - January 2018`
 __ALSTOM and General Electric__, EMP System Architect
 - Led the automation of performance testing on the new version of the platform.
 Reduced the detection and correction of performance issues in the platform by 95%.
 - Integrated, tested and delivered a new version of the platform for delivery and upgrades to customers.
 - Diagnosed and recommended implementation of deep issues in the platform related to the mismatches of the legacy Fortran code and the C++ code in the EMP.

+### Solutions Architect

 `February 2004 - January 2011`
 __Collinear Group__, Solutions Architect
 - Led the first implementation of the modeling of interfaces for the new airplane program.
 - Supported development of new features using data analysis in the STARS application.
 - Solutions Architect for the Precedence Based Execution system (BDS and BCA).
-- Process and tool mapping across all programs in BCA and BDS.
+- Process and tool mapping across all programs in BCA and BDS to verify coverage, identify gaps and homegrown tools and homogenize the Industrial Engineer's landscape.
 ## Service and Work History